You’re exhausted by the fact that you spend so much time trying to help your child.

 Perhaps your child seems to withdraw from situations that other children love.
 They shy away in groups and refuse to get ready for school in the morning.
 Every time you try something new they hardly leave your side.
 You’ve tried to ease gently into unfamiliar circumstances.
 And you’ve also tried a more sink or swim approach.
 Neither has worked.
 You so desperately want to be able to look to the future and see a happy, well-adjusted kid, but you have no idea how to help them put their intense worry aside.
 That’s ok.
 By scheduling a child therapy session with us, you will give your child a safe place to explore their feelings and actions.

 Or maybe you’ve withdrawn your family from activities because you just can’t count on your child to behave in public.
 Heck, your child doesn’t even behave at home.
 You’d like to confidently participate in an active lifestyle, but you can’t interact with others without fear of your child acting out.
 You’re looking for someone who can help you understand why your child’s behavior is so out of control and what exactly their actions are trying to communicate.
-When you schedule behavioral counseling with us, you will help your child learn to understand and respond to difficult emotions so that they are less likely to take them out on the outside world. (link to behavior counseling)
+When you schedule behavioral counseling with us, you will help your child learn to understand and respond to difficult emotions so that they are less likely to take them out on the outside world.

 It’s possible you’ve been able to anticipate when your child is going to struggle with their big emotions, but the two of you still don’t have a very close relationship.
 You’re tiptoeing around them for fear of setting them off and it’s like you make more of an effort to avoid bad times than to create good ones.
 You know you need to find ways to better recognize the cues prior to a meltdown and to have the tools necessary to address your child’s needs.
 You need to find a way to bond and express unconditional love.
-When you and your child schedule a session with us, you will have a firmer grasp on how to guide your child according to their developmental age and needs as well as how to tune in and show up for them as a source of loving support.
+When you schedule parenting services with us, you will have a firmer grasp on how to guide your child according to their developmental age and needs as well as how to tune in and show up for them as a source of loving support.

 At BPC we believe that more connected relationship with your child comes when you can tune in to their needs and understand exactly what their unwanted behaviors are trying to tell you.